-A title search contains information relating to the ownership of the land, how it is owned if there is any mortgages or interests over the land.
+A title search contains information relating to the ownership of land, how it is owned and if there are any mortgages or interests over the land.
 A family lawyer can obtain title searches for you, however, you can also obtain title searches yourself online from most state governments.
 If you are in Queensland simply follow this link.

 You should receive regular superannuation statements.
 However, sometimes these can get lost.
 You can either contact the super fund directly to provide you with a statement.
 If you aren’t sure how many super funds you have, you can get a copy of your superannuation from the ATO online.